Input & Output

 Putting It All Together

 We can use input, variables, and output together to make our programs interactive.
-Here's a cool example:
+Here's a good example:

 nickname = input("What is your nickname? ")